mopeachmo/multi-agent-AI-assistant/README.md

   → Example: *“Which country was the happiest in 2019?”*

 ### 🧭 Coordinator
-The Coordinator routes each question to the relevant agent and refines their responses into a coherent, UK-English final answer.
+The Coordinator routes each question to the relevant agent and refines their responses into a coherent final answer.

 ### 💬 Streamlit UI
 - Clean interface with icons and sub-titles for each agent.